My Brother Charlie

 Callie is the big sister to Charlie, a pretty cool kid with a lot of special knowledge and talent.
 He's pretty amazing at playing the piano and his knowledge of airplanes is amazing.
-Charlie also happens to have autism which, as Callie explains, makes his brain work differently.
+Charlie also happens to be on the spectrum which, as Callie explains, makes his brain work differently.
 And because of this, he has a hard time expressing his feelings or making friends.
-An upbeat, balanced perspective of what it's like for siblings of kids with autism.
+An upbeat, balanced perspective of what it's like for siblings.
+Here is a book review about My Brother Charlie.

 Uniquely Wired

-This is a valuable book about a little boy who explains what it is like to be on the autism spectrum.
-He talks about some of his unique tendencies, such as his obsession with watches.
+This is a valuable book about a little boy who explains what life is like from his perspective He talks about some of his unique tendencies, such as his obsession with watches.
 In fact, he's always had obsessions with one object or another and loves to talk to people about his vast knowledge of very specific topics.
-After reading this story, children will develop a better understanding of why kids with autism behave in certain ways.
+After reading this story, children will develop a better understanding of why kids behave in certain ways.

-Children with autism will relate to this zebra who learns to wear his special stripe proudly.
-At first Zane is self-counscious about his autism and doesn't want to be noticed for it.
+Children will relate to this zebra who learns to wear his special stripe proudly.
+At first Zane is self-conscious about his disorder and doesn't want to be noticed for it.
 His mother helps him understand that every single zebra has unique stripes and that is what makes them so special.
 An upbeat, colorful, accessible picture book that helps children learn to embrace their differences.

 This is an insightful picture book about a friendship involving a neurotypical boy and his classmate.
 Matt's best friend understands his challenges, and offers unwavering support through a variety of situations.
-Together, they enjoy typical activies like playing sports, watching movies, and talking about their interests.
+Together, they enjoy typical activities like playing sports, watching movies, and talking about their interests.
 Most important of all, they just like being together.
-A wonderful children's book about autism with a focus on inclusivity.
+A wonderful message with a focus on inclusivity.

 Told from the perspective of a boy with Asperger's Syndrome who understands that kids want nothing more than to fit in with their peers.
 This informative book is full of stories about famous, brilliant people who accomplished important things.
 And they all share something in common- autism.
 Readers learn about Albert Einstein, Lewis Carroll, Wassilly Kandinsky and other remarkable people who have made great contributions to society.